-Quick Tip -Leverage existing assets for greater productivity
+Leverage existing assets for greater productivity:

-2. Sales and operations planning (S&OP)
+Sales and Operations Planning (S&OP)

-- S&OP helps share information and bring people together in a structured, uniﬁed plan that spreads across the functional departments.
+Focus on accurate processes and then deﬁne your systems.
+S&OP helps share information and unite people in a structured, uniﬁed plan that spreads across the functional departments.

-- Too many stockout incidents
+- There are too many stockout incidents.

 - High levels of “SLOB” (SLow moving OBsolete) stock